National Nail’s STINGER CN100B Cap Nailer Receives 2019 Pro Tool Innovation Award

 DeBoer went on to summarize the judges’ impressions: “National Nail’s Stinger CN100B Cap Nailer is all about improving an already excellent tool.
 The larger 200 cap/nail capacity means you have to stop less often to reload.
 You’re also going to see longer service life from the nailer thanks to some durability improvements.
 At the end of the day, you’ll see better productivity from your crew.”

 The 2019 Winners and Finalists, including the CN100B are listed at https://protoolinnovationawards.com/winners/2019-pro-tool-innovation-awards/2019-pneumatic-tools-nailers/ and will be mentioned in the Pro Construction Guide and Pro Remodeler magazines later this year.
-To learn more about the newly-enhanced, versatile CN100B cap stapler please visit www.STINGERWORLD.com or call 1-800-746-5659.
+To learn more about the newly-enhanced, versatile CN100B Cap Nailer please visit www.STINGERWORLD.com or call 1-800-746-5659.

 Attachments